 Joint BTS–SETAC UK Workshop

-In an exciting new collaboration, the British Toxicology Society (BTS) and the SETAC United Kingdom Branch are hosting a joint workshop on “Science shaping regulation – Towards adoption of animal-free, exposure-driven approaches in UK chemical regulation”.
+In an exciting new collaboration, the British Toxicology Society (BTS) and the SETAC United Kingdom Branch are hosting a joint workshop on “Science shaping regulation – Towards adoption of animal-free, exposure-driven approaches in UK chemical regulation for assuring environmental safety”.
 The workshop will take place immediately after the BTS Annual Congress (27–29 April) at the VOCO St John’s Hotel on Wednesday, 29 April, from 13:30–18:00 GMT.

 Bringing together experts from academia, government, and industry, the workshop will explore how modern exposure science, new approach methodologies (NAMs), and innovative assessment frameworks can shape a more protective, forward-looking UK regulatory system.